 3. At this point, typically each half clove will come out easily from the peel.
 Sometimes, like in this photo, the halves just fall out of the peel on their own!
 (Occasionally, a half clove will prove to be a bit stubborn and you will have to cut off the thick end of the clove that is adhered to the peel.
 Just slice through it quickly with your knife.)

 Well, there you have it!
-Garlic peeling made simple and painless!
+An easy way to peel garlic–simple and painless!

-Need more tips?
+Need more kitchen tips?
 Out of time as much as I am?
 How about:

 How about you?
 Do you have a great kitchen tip to share?